 Saunas: Feeling the heat in Finland

 A traditional sauna is an integral part of any holiday in Scandinavia, but Finland especially.
-Our Travel Specialist Mark tells us more…
+Our Travel Specialist Bruno tells us more…

 Sauna: pronounced Sow-na (saʊna:).
 Meaning ‘a small building for bathing’ in the Finnish language, is the only Finnish word to have made it into everyday English.